emmettna/emmettna.github.io/docs/scala/fastest-way-of-write-Http4s-server.md

 We are not dealing with logbook and specs2 so it didn't matter much.

-2. Set basic infos and run
+## 2. Set basic information and run
 In my device 8080 is in use with different project so I changed port 8090 at `src.main.scala.com.example.tutorial.tutorial.TutorialServer`

 > I hope you don't use hard coded port number and host.
 That's not the best practice as far as I can tell